What Is Nelnet?

 "I'm having trouble logging in."
 Nelnet migrated to a new system in recent years.
 Try resetting your password at nelnet.com, or call customer service if you can't access your account.

 "I received a bill but thought I was in forbearance."
 Confirm your forbearance status through your Nelnet account.
-If you're on SAVE, administrative forbearance should be automatic — but contact Nelnet to confirm if you received an unexpected bill.
+If you were on SAVE, contact Nelnet to confirm the current status and deadline tied to your account.